Rajkishan0406/Plasma/README.md

 - Date of birth
 - Covid details and other

-User can hide their contact number from other user and can block a user from reaching them
+User can hide their contact number from other user.

+## Chatting

+Features in Chatting are :
+- User can send text and image both
+- can block a person from texting
+- clear all chat with just one click
+- delete a particular message
+- last message seen
+- online / offine status
+- reply on a particlar text

+Chatting contain all advance fetaure which a messaging app can contain